 Proprietary funds.
-The Town maintains proprietary funds commonly known as enterprise funds.
+The Town maintains proprietary funds commonly known as enterprise funds and which report services for which fees are generally charged.
 Enterprise funds are used to report the same functions presented as business-type activities in the government-wide financial statements.
 The Town uses enterprise funds to account for its water and sewer operations.